ajay-bhargava/ajay-bhargava.github.io/_posts/06-16-25-timeseries-machine-learning.md

 Where the first dimension is the sample you're looking at and the second and third dimension could be the number of time-stamps collected and the number of features collected at each time-stamp.
 Consider that for each feature you may have a `np.float` at each dimensional position.
 If you were to place that entire tensor into the context window of a model, you'd very easily overwhelm the model's window to accept your request.
 In fact, this is exactly why Google and others developed vision langugage models (vLLM's) to handle dealing with time-series data in a way that's more information efficient.
 I discuss this here:

 {% twitter https://x.com/0x1F9ED/status/1886227564173111657  align=center %}

+## Determine slip and fall events from camera feeds

+I've devised approaches to determine slip and fall events from camera feeds.
+Security cameras are a pecularity for traditional approaches to detect falling down or slipping.
+This is because the field of fiew and distance from camera is so variable.
+You end up getting a dataset of people who are either large, medium or tiny.
+Not being able to capture the focal points of a human body (e.g. face, shoulders, knees, etc.,) makes it hard to deploy traditional pose-estimation models which means you can't detect falling down.

+Furthermore, another caveat with working with security cameras is that in order to emphasize detection speed, it is favorable to use YOLO models.
+These usually require bounding boxes of people as training data.
+I had a ton of this data on hand while working at Actuate.
+As a prototype project, I thought I could use a bounding-box to pixelwise estimation model to grok the instance mask of a person.
+Then, using this data I further trained up a YOLACT model to track the person's instance mask over time.
+Using mask moments I was able to calculate the principle axis of the mask approximated over a time window then train up a LSTM to classify if a person was standing or falling.

+{% include figure.liquid loading="eager" path="assets/img/slip-and-fall.png" class="img-fluid" %}

 ## Learn why cancer grows the way it does